jeetsukumaran/DendroPy/doc/source/tutorial/trees.rst

 In some cases, you might not need to maintain all the trees in memory at the same time.
 For example, you might be interested in calculating the distribution of a statistic over a collection of trees, but have no need to refer to any of the trees after the statistic has been calculated.
 In this case, it might be more efficient to use the :func:`~dendropy.dataio.tree_source_iter()` function.
-This takes a file-like object as its first argument and a format specification as the second and returns an iterator over the trees in the file.
+This takes a file-like object as its first argument and a schema specification as the second and returns an iterator over the trees in the file.
 Additional keyword arguments to customize the parsing are the same as that for the general :meth:`get_from_*()` and :meth:`read_from_*()` methods.
 For example, the following script reads a model tree from a file, and then iterates over a collection of MCMC trees in another file, calculating a storing the symmetric distance between the model tree and each of the MCMC trees one at time: